energy-storage-analysis/LDES-Survey/cap_cost/datasets/cavern/README.md

 This dataset is a collection of datasets related to underground cavern storage costs.
-Sources are included that contain information about the volumetric capital cost ($/m3) of creating undeground caverns.
-This volumetric cost can then be used to determine the energy capital cost of storing different forms of energy in those undeground caverns.

-Some data is presented in the literature as $/kg H2.
-This data is converted to volumetric costs with the mass density of H2 at 100 bar.
-These volumetric costs are then combined with the other directly specified volumetric costs in the literature.
+The datasets are limited to those that include breakdown of the costs such that the 'material cost' of the cavern as a storage medium can be determined.

+* Salt caverns (Papadias and ETI): The cost of leeching
+* Lined Rock Cavern (Papadias): The cost of excavation, concrete, and Liner

+The data from Papadias is quoted in terms of \$/kg H2 which is first converted to $/m3 with the density of hydrogen gas at the specified pressure.
+For both types of caverns a gas pressure of 1e7 Pa is assumed.
+The speicifc price of different combinations of caverns and working gas is calculated from the volumetric cost and the mass density of different gasses at this pressure.